nikhilmacharla/de-labs/README.md

 1. EC2 - AWS service for VMs on the cloud
 1. Pyspark - Python+Spark for distributed data processing
+1. dbt - Process the data directly in warehouses with sql and jinja

 ### Cloud Storage